awrennuit/AwrenNuit/README.md

 Aside from software development I am an herbalist, musician, and have a deep passion for DEI (diversity, equity, inclusion).
 Ask me about my favorite herbs or my special cough syrup!

-I'm always open to have a conversation about a new role, being a developer, or anything JavaScript.
+I'm always open to have a conversation about being a developer, landing that first role, or anything JavaScript.
 Feel free to email me at awren.nuit@gmail.com.

 ⚧️ Pronouns: she/her<br />
 📍 Location: Minneapolis, MN